EURO GOVT-Spanish yields hit 5-month low in ECB afterglow

 why we can't get too negative on Bunds."

-their 10-year yield spread by 2 bps to 12 bps, RIA's Stamenkovic
+widening their 10-year yield spread by 4 bps to 14 bps, RIA's

 purchases this week.